What are Equine Assisted Services?

 For children and adults of all ages, our equine assisted services inspire change, encourage growth and promote the cognitive, physical, emotional and social well-being of people with special needs by teaching horsemanship skills.

 Participants learn horsemanship and riding skills in an environment individually tailored to their specific needs and learning styles.
 We offer instruction to individuals of all skill levels, from providing someone’s first contact with a horse to advanced independent riders.
-The goals for those in the Therapeutic Riding program are focused on riding skills whereas those in the Ground Program are focused on leading, grooming and horse care.
-The benefits of each program are such that individuals and parents often report growth and positive change in their day-to-day lives.
+The goals for those in our Equine Assisted Services program are focused on riding skills whereas those in our Ground Program are focused on leading, grooming and horse care.

 What are the benefits of Equine Assisted Services?